space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Superhero Comics**: The use of symbols to represent power, identity, and morality.
 - **Manga**: The unique semiotic conventions of Japanese comics.
 - **Political Cartoons**: The use of visual symbols to comment on social and political issues.
+- **Comic Strips**: Short-form comics that convey humor or commentary.
+- **Fantasy Comics**: The use of visual storytelling to create fictional worlds.
+- **Autobiographical Comics**: Personal stories told through the medium of comics.
+- **Horror Comics**: Visual elements used to create suspense and fear.
+- **Science Fiction Comics**: The depiction of futuristic concepts through graphic narratives.

 ### Chapter 25: Computational Semiotics